Padelvi/dotfiles/README.md

 ### Installation

-I am made an [install.py](https://github.com/Padelvi/dotfiles/blob/main/install.py) script (obviously no deps).
+I made an [install.py](https://github.com/Padelvi/dotfiles/blob/main/install.py) script (obviously no deps).
 I would have made an sh script but I know more about python scripting.

 ### Theme